COMP 526 – Efficient Algorithms (Fall 2022)

-Applied Algorithmics (COMP 526) is a second-term masters module on efficient algorithms and data structures.
+Efficient Algorithms (COMP 526) is a first-semester masters module on efficient algorithms and data structures.
 It covers a few fundamental results in algorithms and data structures plus more advanced topics, with an emphasis on methods that are useful in applications.

-There will be synchronous interactive online lectures starting in the week of Feb 8.
-Live participation is expected, but all sessions are also recorded.
+There will be synchronous interactive lectures, starting in the week of Sept 26.
+Live participation is expected; recordings will be available.